Spain • UNESCO World Heritage Site

 Court of Lions

-The Alhambra's most celebrated courtyard represents the pinnacle of Nasrid architectural achievement through its iconic fountain supported by twelve marble lions surrounded by elegant arcades featuring 124 slender columns creating rhythmic visual harmony.
-Built by Sultan Muhammad V during the 14th century, the patio demonstrates sophisticated water engineering where channels flow from the central fountain through four directional rills representing rivers of paradise in Islamic tradition.
-The surrounding galleries feature intricate stucco decorations with geometric patterns whilst muqarnas domes cap corner pavilions creating stalactite-like structures of extraordinary complexity.
-This architectural masterpiece epitomises Nasrid artistic excellence through perfect integration of water, light, and decoration establishing paradigms for Islamic palace design that influenced architecture across Mediterranean and Islamic worlds.
+The Alhambra's most celebrated courtyard represents the pinnacle of Nasrid architecture through its fountain supported by twelve marble lions surrounded by 124 slender columns creating rhythmic harmony.
+Built by Sultan Muhammad V in the 14th century, the patio demonstrates water engineering where channels flow through four directional rills representing rivers of paradise.
+The surrounding galleries feature intricate stucco decorations with geometric patterns while muqarnas domes cap corner pavilions.
+This masterpiece epitomizes Nasrid excellence through integration of water, light, and decoration, establishing paradigms for Islamic palace design across Mediterranean and Islamic worlds.

 Must-See